-Gaudí used contrasting materials and forms — geometric patterns, colorful ceramic tiles, a horseshoe-shaped staircase, nature motifs, iron balconies, and abstract brick ornamentation.
+Gaudí skillfully employed contrasting materials and forms to bring Casa Vicens to life.
+The architectural elements encompass geometric patterns, vibrant ceramic tiles, a striking horseshoe-shaped staircase, nature-inspired motifs, intricate iron balconies, and abstract brick ornamentation.

-He recommended his colleague Joan Baptista Serra de Martínez, who extended the home in perfect harmony with Gaudí’s original work.
+Instead, he recommended his colleague Joan Baptista Serra de Martínez, who extended the residence with a seamless integration that harmoniously complemented Gaudí’s original design.

 In November 2017, Casa Vicens opened for public tours.
 It’s fast becoming a Gaudí hotspot in Barcelona, especially for those on the UNESCO route.